 - Avoiding competitive sports and strenuous exercise

-- Medicines to prevent irregular heartbeats, like beta-blockers and sometimes calcium channel blockers
+- Medicines to prevent irregular heartbeats, such as beta-blockers and sometimes calcium channel blockers

 - Medicines to help prevent abnormal heart rhythms

-Some people with CPVT including those who have had a prior cardiac arrest or fainting may also need an implantable cardioverter-defibrillator, or ICD.
+Some people with CPVT including those who have had a prior cardiac arrest or fainting may also need an implantable cardioverter defibrillator, or ICD.
 An ICD is a small device put under the skin near the chest or just below the armpit.
 It can detect a problem heart rhythm and provide treatment such as pulses to interrupt a fast heart beat (called anti-tachycardia pacing, or ATP) and get it back to normal rhythm or a shock to help stop it.
 In some circumstances, a catheter ablation may be recommended.

 If you still have symptoms, your healthcare provider may advise sympathetic denervation surgery.
-This is a surgery to remove the adrenaline nerves that can signal the heart to beat faster.
+This is a surgery to remove the nerves that can signal the heart to beat faster.

-If you are in ventricular tachycardia, you may need a shock to your heart.
+If you have VT, you may need an electrical shock to your heart.
 This helps restore a normal rhythm.
 VT can also lead to VF.
-This is a medical emergency.
-It needs treatment right away.
-This includes a shock to the heart to help restore normal heart rhythm.
+This is a medical emergency and needs treatment right away.
+Treatment includes a shock to the heart to help restore normal heart rhythm.

 How do I manage CPVT?

 Your healthcare provider may give you more instructions about how to manage your CPVT, such as:

-- Monitor your symptoms carefully.
+- Monitoring your symptoms carefully.
 Make sure you see a healthcare provider regularly, even if you don’t have any symptoms.